 Second, the the minimal costs for the principal in Lemma 2 do not lie strictly below the principal's optimal equilibrium costs.
-That is, any non-random inspection strategy that solves the problem can be supported in a Perfect Bayesian Equilibrium.
+That is, any nonrandom inspection strategy that solves the problem can be supported in a perfect Bayesian equilibrium.
 Predictability makes it easy to incentivize the principal because the agent immediately detects when an inspection does not take place as anticipated.
 In the equilibrium constructed formally below, the agent immediately stops exerting effort and exits if the principal deviates by not inspecting as expected.
-After detecting such a deviation, the agent infers that the principal has become non-vigilant.
+After detecting such a deviation, the agent infers that the principal has become nonvigilant.
 The agent would thus begin to shirk, and the principal would retaliate by setting large fines, which forces the agent to exit.

 Note that the exact continuation play after a deviation by the principal is not essential.
-What is needed for our construction is that there is a continuation play which is sufficiently undesirable for the principal in order to incentive her to inspect.
+What is needed for our construction is that there is a continuation play that is sufficiently undesirable for the principal that it incentivizes her to inspect.
 The agent's exit thus represents, in reduced form, a possibly richer continuation play, which could involve periods of shirking by the agent, and intensified inspection regimes by the principal in an effort to reestablish a reputation for vigilance.